telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/faq.md

         "# } #"
     );

-### How Do I Display a Checkbox in an Ajax Bound Grid?
+### How to Display Checkboxes in Ajax-Bound Grids?

-The `checked` attribute specifies whether a checkbox is displayed as checked or not.
+The `checked` attribute specifies whether a checkbox is displayed as checked or not checked.
 Use a condition to set that attribute.

-######## Example - display a Checkbox in bound ColumnClientTemplate
+The example below demonstrates how to display a checkbox in a bound `ColumnClientTemplate`.

+###### Example

     columns.Bound(p => p.Enabled).ClientTemplate(
         "<input type='checkbox' value='#= ProductID #' " +